 Being a successful businessman provides many opportunities to connect with local charities in San Diego.
-Elliot Adler believes in doing more than the minimum of providing a charitable donation only and instead makes actual volunteer efforts a cornerstone of his philanthropy.
+Adler believes in doing more than the minimum of providing a charitable donation only and instead makes actual volunteer efforts a cornerstone of his philanthropy.
 He also encouraged fellow employees to participate in volunteering while in prior roles.

 Some of his favorite experiences volunteering include being active in the youth basketball leagues and donating funds to help pay for necessary expenditures, such as uniforms, league fees, and miscellaneous equipment, for the inner city leagues.
-He has also coached a high school varsity boys’ basketball team in San Diego on a volunteer basis for two years.
+Elliot has also coached a high school varsity boys’ basketball team in San Diego on a volunteer basis for two years.

 Volunteer efforts are also pursued at Mama’s Kitchen.
 Mama’s Kitchen is a local non-profit dedicated to helping San Diego residents with critical illnesses avoid additional health concerns due to malnourishment.
 Whether a person has heart disease, diabetes, HIV, or an alternate chronic disorder, nutritional assistance is provided via meal preparation and delivery.
-Adler has volunteered at the non-profit to help it further its mission.
+He has volunteered at the non-profit to help it further its mission.
 He has dedicated several hours to personally providing meals to people in need.

-Adler is particularly interested in helping others and was central in the efforts to free a wrongfully convicted man, Neil Miller, from a 22-year prison term.
-DNA evidence, located through diligence research by Adler and tested, ultimately exonerated Miller.
+Elliot Adler is particularly interested in helping others and was central in the efforts to free a wrongfully convicted man, Neil Miller, from a 22-year prison term.
+DNA evidence, located through diligence research by him and tested, ultimately exonerated Miller.
 At the time of this discovery, Miller had already served ten years in prison for a crime he did not commit.
 He is one of 300 exonerees recognized by the Innocence Project, an organization dedicated to restoring freedom for those wrongfully accused and convicted of crimes.